cyberhiker/compliance-docs/FedRAMP Mod Controls/FedRAMPModControls.md

 The information system implements transaction recovery for systems that are transaction-based.

-13.7 Identification and Authentication (IA) {#identification-and-authentication-ia .ListParagraph}
+13.7 Identification and Authentication (IA)
 -------------------------------------------

 ### IA-1 Identification and Authentication Policy and Procedures (L) (M)